mcdonnellb/Boggle-online/README.md

 ## Error Log
 The below  are issues I encountered over the course of this Python computer program development:

-* Authentication issue with Google Sheets API- I had accidentally configured an API Key which was why I could not access my Google Sheets spreadsheet and kept getting the below error: gspread.exceptions.SpreadsheetNotFound
+* Authentication issue with Google Sheets API- I had accidentally configured an API Key which was why I could not access my Google Sheets spreadsheet and kept getting the below error.
+As it transpired I also had a space in the file name which was not visible to the naked eye until you copy it and note the space, once the space was remove data was loaded without issue. gspread.exceptions.SpreadsheetNotFound
 *
 *
 *
 *